 Looking for a long-term, resilient solution, the Colorado Department of Transportation, inspired by Colorado Governor Hickenlooper’s commitment to “build back better than before,” engaged Jacobs to design 23 miles of repairs to US 34, aimed at implementing a more resilient roadway and prioritizing emergency access for the residents in the next flood event.

-miles to resilient roadway repairs to help connect and protect affected communities
+miles of resilient roadway repairs to help connect and protect affected communities

 feet of roadway dedicated for getting people in and out of the canyon during future events